SampleBias/OncoPredict/docs/blueprint.md

    - Complete history of all predictions
    - The input data and results for future reference

-3. **Google gemini**: For analysis, the system:
+3. **Google Gemini**: For analysis, the system:
-   - Connects to OpenAI's API using a secured API key
+   - Connects to Google's AI API using a secured API key
-   - Leverages the advanced language model to interpret complex medical data
+   - Leverages the advanced language model (Gemini) to interpret complex medical data based on the prompt.
    - Uses carefully crafted prompts designed for oncology applications

 The application follows healthcare security best practices with rate limiting to prevent abuse, secure authentication, and structured data validation to ensure accurate predictions.

 This platform essentially bridges the gap between raw genomic data and clinical cancer diagnosis, providing healthcare professionals with an AI-powered second opinion that can help guide treatment decisions.